MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/05-vision.md

     A thumbnail of the image is added to the prompt input area.

-1. Enter a prompt like `What recipes can I use this in?`.
+1. Enter a prompt like `Suggest a recipe for this.`.
 The image is included in the message.

    ![Screenshot of the chat app with an image in a prompt.](./media/vision-02.png)